Nepal mountains and river

 Books, Reviews

-Book Review: Among Flowers: A Walk in the Himalaya by Jamaica Kincaid
+Book Review: Among Flowers by Jamaica Kincaid

 When flora loving writers hang out with botanists in the Himalaya, what you get is a thoughtful, gripping journey with plants new and familiar to satiate your thirst for adventure, like the Victorian armchair travelers of old, who would read reverting text about countries newly opened up to the West.